 Many women find that a regimen of herbal or nutritional supplements helps them to manage their symptoms without the dangerous side effects of pharmaceuticals.
 Be sure to tell your healthcare provider about any alternative therapies you are using as these may interact with medications.
 And work with an experienced herbalist or naturopath to be sure you are pursuing the appropriate supplements for your individual symptoms.

-In addition to a daily vitamin and mineral supplement, you may want to consider adding the following to your daily intake:
+In addition to a daily vitamin and mineral supplement, you may want to consider adding a natural menopause supplement or one of the following to your daily intake:

 These supplements may adapt to the needs of your body to support hormone production and alleviate many menopause symptoms.